Sotera/leaf-compression/README.md

 To run, execute 'python Driver.py'

-The output is also stored on output/sorted_out.txt
+The output is stored on output/sorted_out.txt

 Other Information
 -----------------

 The graph must be stored as a bi-directional graph with one vertex represented below in a tab-delimited file stored on hdfs.
 The columns required are node id and the edge list.
-The edge list should be a pipe delimited list of other nodes.
+The edge list should be a comma delimited list of other nodes.

 For example...

-> 12345	1|2|9<br>
+> 12345	1,2,9<br>
 1	12345<br>
 2	12345<br>
 9	12345<br>